cheqd/learn/getting-set-up-on-cheqd/block-explorers.md

 ## Primary explorer

-This is our main explorer, managed by the cheqd team.&#x20;
+This is our main explorer, managed by the cheqd team.

 {% embed url="https://explorer.cheqd.io" %}